splanck/vcurses/README.md

 `wget_wch` for reading and writing `wchar_t` values.
 Output uses the current locale encoding so call `setlocale(LC_CTYPE, "")` before `initscr()` when working with UTF-8.

+## Multiple screens

+Applications can maintain independent drawing buffers by creating additional `SCREEN` objects with `newterm(NULL, stdout, stdin)`.
+The active screen is selected with `set_term(scr)` which returns the previously active one.
+Each screen stores its own copy of `stdscr` and associated backing buffers so switching screens swaps the visible contents without redrawing from scratch.